mesc08/mesc08/README.md

 🎓 B.Tech. in Computer Science and Engineering from Indian Institue of Information Technology, Kalyani.

-🌱 I’m currently learning and exploring more on backend development.
+🌱 I'm diving into backend development to broaden my skills and knowledge.

 🗺️ When I'm not working, I like to travel outside and sometimes I work with art and craft.

-💬 If you have any questions, feel free to reach out to me.
+💬 If you have any questions, feel free to contact me.
 I'm happy to help!

 ## 🔨 **Languages and Tools**